 Treatment, Medications

 30-50% of PPCM patients fully recover, but 4% will proceed to require insertion of a left and/or right ventricular assist device (LVAD) as a “bridge” to heart transplantation (Hu et al. 2013), and 9% will die following transplantation.
-Medications including loop diuretics, beta blockers, nitrates, digoxin, and others (Angiotensin Converting Enzyme inhibitors, angiotensin blockers) that broadly reduce fluid accumulation.
+Medications include loop diuretics, beta blockers, nitrates, digoxin, and others (Angiotensin Converting Enzyme inhibitors, angiotensin blockers) that broadly reduce fluid accumulation.
 However, some of these medications are incompatible with pregnancy and lactation (Davis et al. 2020).
 Individual prognosis is worst for patients with the lowest LVEF or severe diastolic dysfunction.
 Up to 25% of patients with PPCM rapidly develop heart failure and will require orthotopic heart transplantation.
 Patients at St Vincent’s Hospital Heart & Lung Transplant Unit in Sydney who received donors hearts following circulatory death (DCD) remain at NYHA class I with essentially normal biventricular function (Chew et al. 2019).

 For non-medically trained readers, Hassanabad et al. (2020) provide a lucid account of the dramatic case of a 35-year-old PPCM patient from when she arrived at a hospital with severe bi-ventricular heart failure (LVEF <10%), how her medical history was assessed, how she was differentially diagnosed, investigated and managed as she goes through multiple interventions including temporary left ventricular assist support, as well as other complications.